-Twelve will be the maximum number of absences allowed in a semester for any class.
+Unexcused absences and/or tardiness can lead to disciplinary action, legal action, and/or loss of course credit.
+Twelve is the maximum number of absences allowed in a semester for any class.
 Of those, no more than six can be excused with a parent/guardian's note.
 All absences beyond six will only be excused with third-party documentation.
 Any student whose absences exceed the maximum allowed in a semester will be placed on attendance probation for the following semester.
 The school may also withhold course credit.
+Truancy will warrant disciplinary action and/or referral to the authorities.

 The following excuses will be accepted by ASFA:

 - Medical or dental appointment

 - Illness

-- · Death in the family
+- Death in the family

 - Legal obligation

 - Emergency (as determined by the school)

 - Dangerous weather conditions

-- Unavoidable circumstances, as agreed upon with the Director of Student Support Services
+- Unavoidable circumstances, as agreed upon with the Director of Student Support Services or the Attendance & Conduct Manager

 - College visits by seniors and juniors with specialty pre-approval

-- Parent/Guardian request, if pre-approved by the Director of Student Support Services
+- Parent/Guardian request, if pre-approved by the Director of Student Support Services or Attendance & Conduct Manager

 - Religious holiday

 An absence for any reason other than those listed above will not be excused.
 However, the President may excuse an extended absence in advance with a written faculty recommendation that the absence will result in significant educational benefits for the student.
-The required approval form is available in the office of the Director of Student Support Services.
+The required approval form is available in the office of the Attendance & Conduct Manager

 No student can have more than three unexcused absences from any class in a semester.
 Any student who accumulates more will be placed on attendance probation for the following semester.
 The school may also withhold course credit.
 An absence due to suspension from school will be considered an unexcused absence and could result in attendance probation for the following semester if the suspension is for more than three days or if total absences exceed twelve.
 Absences due to an in-school suspension can be excused with a favorable report from the in-school supervisor.

-Tardiness is disrespectful of and disruptive to the instructional process.
+Tardiness is disrespectful and disruptive to the instructional process.
 Therefore, excessive tardiness to class will not be tolerated.
-Nine will be considered the maximum number of unexcused tardies allowed in a semester to any one class.
-Any student who accumulates more than nine unexcused tardies in any course will be placed on attendance probation for the following semester.
+Eight is the maximum number of unexcused tardies allowed in a semester to any one class.
+Any student who accumulates more than eight unexcused tardies in any course will be placed on attendance probation for the following semester.
+Any student who accumulates more than 16 tardies across all classes in a semester will be placed on attendance probation for the following semester.
 The school may also deny credit for the course.
-A student who is present for the school day but is counted skipping (doesn't report) to a particular class period four (4) times in a semester will lose sign-out privilege for that class for the remaining semester.
-A student on attendance probation whose attendance in the subsequent semester fails to meet the minima stated above shall be administratively withdrawn from the school.
-If a student falls into attendance probation for a third time during his/her ASFA enrollment, grades 9-12, the student shall be administratively withdrawn.
+A student who is present for the school day but is counted skipping (doesn't report) to a STAR or Homeroom class period four (4) times in a semester will lose signout privilege for that class for the remaining semester.
+A student on attendance probation whose attendance in the subsequent semester fails to meet the minimum stated above shall be administratively withdrawn from the school.
+If a student falls into attendance probation for a third time during their ASFA enrollment, grades 9-12, the student shall be administratively withdrawn.